barbavegeta/deep-learning-experiments/README.md

 This repository groups multiple experiments into a single structured project to demonstrate progression from baseline models to more advanced architectures.

-The goal is not to showcase isolated notebooks, but to highlight understanding of:
+The goal is to systematically compare deep learning approaches across architectures (CNN vs Vision Transformers) and frameworks (Keras vs PyTorch), highlighting practical differences in performance, flexibility, and training workflows.
+This helps the understanding of:
 - model training pipelines
 - architectural differences (CNN vs ViT)
 - framework trade-offs (Keras vs PyTorch)